Router One

 Topping Up Router One with WeChat Pay or Alipay

-Router One is an OpenAI-compatible LLM gateway that accepts WeChat Pay, Alipay, Stripe, and USDT.
+Router One is an OpenAI-compatible LLM gateway that accepts WeChat Pay, Alipay, Stripe, and stablecoins (USDT/USDC on Tron, BSC, Ethereum, Polygon, Base, Arbitrum).
 The individual-developer flow takes about 30 seconds:

 Step 1: Register.
 Visit router.one and sign up with email.
 No credit card or phone verification required.